 Extend the boundaries of a Knox education beyond the traditional classroom, academic year, and current curriculum.

-- Virtual Desktop Infrastructure (VDI) performed well in testing during winter and spring 2016 terms and has been broadly deployed in the computer labs.
+- Virtual Desktop Infrastructure (VDI) was deployed in the Burkhardt Computer Lab and in George Davis Hall in early 2018.
 Additional server infrastructure has been added to facilitate deployment to staff desks and other multirole workstation locations.
 Use of this technology will reduce the level of effort and cost to maintain the desktop fleet, improve information security, and ease remote access to institutional data sources.

 - The faculty-led Executive Committee has collected initial campus feedback on the advantages and disadvantages of our current trimester academic calendar.
 More than 600 students, faculty, and staff responded to the survey, and about 70% of all respondents expressed support for the current calendar; however, all constituencies articulated important concerns, including challenges to student learning, the effects of the December break on retention and maintenance of skills and knowledge, and the challenges for students in finding summer internships or employment.
 The calendar review will resume in fall 2015 when the committee focuses on the survey result, and begins to calculate costs (financial and time) required in our current calendar.

 - KnoxAnyWare, a cloud computing system, was deployed in September 2014 and has been broadly adopted over the last year.
 It is a key component of plans to deploy thin clients and virtual desktops to reduce the cost, extend the life, and improve energy efficiency of our desktop computer fleet.